Composting - STEAM Lesson

 - Place pea gravel in the bottom of the bottle.
 Alternate layering plant waste and soil, lightly misting between layers until reaching the top of the bottle.

-- Add worms (allow students to interact with and discuss worm life processes that will take plan inside the bottle)
+- Add worms (allow students to interact with and discuss worm life processes that will take place inside the bottle)

 - Place top back on bottle upside down.